tcheukueppoo/maat/docs/gc.md

 ```
                                   Debt
-(Still need to allocate memory)    0   (Owes more than the debt, time to collect)
+(Still needs to allocate memory)   0   (Owes more than the debt, time to collect)
 ---------------------------------------------------------------------------------
                                    ^
 ```